MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 The speed of this step depends on the efficiency of the tool you are using and the type of content that you package.
 Splitting your packages in a smart way is something that will greatly improve this step.
 In addition, ensure that your permissions, sharing, or other limits are set up properly for migration and are within [SharePoint Online limits and boundaries](https://docs.microsoft.com/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).

 >[!Note]
-> If you are planning to migrate over 100TB, please review the section below, **Large Migration**.
+> If you are planning to migrate over 100TB, review the following section, **Large Migration**.